 Sit along-side and eat together.
 Don’t bother with the messes right now, these are the years that build the foundation for future success with independent eating.
 Layout a splash mat on the floor for easy cleaning after meals and let the child have complete control of how he feeds himself and how much he eats.

 As you practice independent eating also start with daily routines that encourage the toddler to make his own food.

 We started with evening snack time.
 Every afternoon at 4 our son would help me make a snack.
-As he got confident we added more variety to the types of snacks he tries making.
+Once he felt confident in making one type of snack we added more variety.

-Easy ideas of snacks you can help you toddler ages 2-3 make are peanut butter sandwiches, energy balls, smoothies, porridge, chop a fruit, yogurt fruit bowl.
+Easy ideas of snacks you can help you toddler ages 2-3 make are peanut butter sandwiches, energy balls, smoothies, porridge, chop a fruit with toddler friendly knives, build yogurt fruit bowls.
 Here is why it is important to cook with toddlers and 3 easy recipes to make with your toddler today.